Nick Jr. (Middle East and North Africa)

 Nick Jr. is an Arab television channel in the Middle East and North Africa operated by a joint venture between Paramount Networks EMEAA and OSN.
 The channel is aimed at pre-school children, Similar to the French version of the channel is known as “Nickelodeon Junior” in promos but still uses the shortened logo used on other feeds.
 Until 2011, it was the last remaining Nick Jr. to retain the 2D-3D animated pop-up-book-style ident package that was used from 2005 to 2010 internationally.

 History

 Programming block on Nickelodeon (2008–2011)

 Nick Jr. was first introduced to Arab viewers on 23 July 2008 as a programming block on Nickelodeon.
 By 2011, it was the only international Nick Jr. worldwide that had not changed its logo from the 2D-3D animated pop-up-book-style ident package to the orange and blue text after the mother company's 2009 rebrand.
-On 8 September 2011 when Nickelodeon's Arab feed was closed down & all programs (expect for Oobi) were moved to MBC3.
+On 8 September 2011 when Nickelodeon's Arab feed was closed down & all programs (except for Oobi) were moved to MBC3.